Skip to content

 1. Discovery — Skill summaries are included in every agent session

-2. Activation — When the agent encounters a matching task, it activates the skill to load full instructions
+2. Activation — When the agent encounters a matching task, it activates the skill to load full instructions.
+You can also type / in an empty chat input to browse and select skills directly via the slash command picker.

 3. Execution — The agent follows the skill's instructions to complete the task